Old-growth forest: Social and cultural definitions

 Additionally, in mountainous, temperate landscapes (such as Western North America), and specifically in areas of high-quality soil and a moist, relatively mild climate, some old-growth trees have attained notable height and girth (DBH: diameter at breast height), accompanied by notable biodiversity in terms of the species supported.
 Therefore, for most people, the physical size of the trees is the most recognized hallmark of old-growth forests, even though the ecologically productive areas that support such large trees often comprise only a very small portion of the total area that has been mapped as old-growth forest.
 (In high-altitude, harsh climates, trees grow very slowly and thus remain at a small size.
 Such trees also qualify as old growth in terms of how they are mapped, but are rarely recognized by the general public as such.)

 The debate over old-growth definitions has been inextricably linked with a complex range of social perceptions about wilderness preservation, biodiversity, aesthetics, and spirituality, as well as economic or industrial values.

 Economic definitions

-In logging terms, old-growth stands are past the economic optimum for harvesting—usually between 80–150 years, depending on the species.
-Old growth forests were often given harvesting priority because they had the most commercially valuable timber, they were considered to be at greater risk of deterioration through root rot or insect infestation, and they occupied land that could be used for more productive second-growth stands.
+In logging terms, old-growth stands are past the economic optimum for harvesting—usually between 80 and 150 years, depending on the species.
+Old-growth forests were often given harvesting priority because they had the most commercially valuable timber, they were considered to be at greater risk of deterioration through root rot or insect infestation, and they occupied land that could be used for more productive second-growth stands.
 In some regions, old growth is not the most commercially viable timber—in British Columbia, Canada, harvesting in the coastal region is moving to younger second-growth stands.